Skip to main content

 Why Small Businesses Should Care About Open Source Software

-Every month you pay for software you do not own.
+Every month you pay for software you don't own.
 The vendor can change the price, discontinue the product, or lock you out of your own data.
 Open source changes that equation.
-Here is why it matters for your business.
+Here's why it matters for your business.

 The average small business spends hundreds of dollars per month on SaaS subscriptions.
 Email tool here, CRM there, project management over here, accounting over there.
-Before long, you are paying thousands per year for tools that do not talk to each other and that you do not control.
+Before long, you're paying thousands per year for tools that don't talk to each other and that you don't control.

 Open source software offers an alternative.
 But it comes with a tradeoff that most articles ignore.
-This one will not.
+This one won't.

 What Open Source Actually Means